MwkosP/Technical-Analysis/README.md

     }
 }

-mixThresholds(df, configs, search="grid")
+mixThresholds()
 will:

-Expand all combinations of parameters

-Run threshold detection for each sub-config

-Collect all signals inside that block

-UNION them (Option B behavior)

-AND/OR combine them across blocks

-This creates extremely powerful multi-indicator composite signals.
+Expand all combinations of parameters, Run threshold detection for each sub-config, Collect all signals inside , UNION them ,AND/OR combine them across blocks, This creates extremely powerful multi-indicator composite signals.

+## Fututre:
+Find Best Historical Data-Signals and train models on them